Crédit Lyonnais: 20th century

 The bank underwent harsh restructuring under new chairman Jean Peyrelevade, appointed in November 1993, and general manager Pascal Lamy, appointed a year later, and was recapitalized by the French government.
-In April 1995, the government formed a “bad bank”, the Consortium de réalisation, to which it transferred the Crédit Lyonnais’s non-core assets.
+In April 1995, the government formed a "bad bank", the Consortium de réalisation, to which it transferred the Crédit Lyonnais's non-core assets.
 Among other transactions, the CDR notably agreed to pay US$525 million to the California Department of Insurance in order to head off a lawsuit over the Executive Life insurance scandal.

 The CDR also ended up with the various film libraries from now defunct film production companies that defaulted on their loans.
 The library was known as the Epic film library.
 The Loeb & Loeb law firm spent 4 years determining the full extent of the film assets.
-In late 1997, PolyGram Filmed Entertainment out bid Disney, Metro-Goldwyn-Mayer, Live Entertainment and several other companies, for the Epic library at $225 million.
+In late 1997, PolyGram Filmed Entertainment outbid Disney, Metro-Goldwyn-Mayer, Live Entertainment and several other companies, for the Epic library at $225 million.
 Despite losing the bid, MGM would acquire the Epic library and the rest of PolyGram's pre-1996 library in 1999.
-To allow the bailout, the European Commission imposed severe limitations, principally on the bank's international activities, and the bank was forced to sell many entities in the following years.
+To allow the bailout, the European Commission imposed severe limitations, principally on the bank's international activities, and the bank was forced to sell many entities in the following years (the assets of the infamous CLBN, for instance, were sold to Generale Bank of Belgium in August 1995).
 In total, it cost French taxpayers nearly €15 billion.